Posted: December 23, 2016 | Updated: October 21, 2020

 Does alcohol offer beneficial nutrients to boost your well-being?
 Will it work as a remedy to tackle your pesky cold, or does it pose a health risk?

-Beer, spirits and wine, they’re everywhere.
-North Americans are consistently inundated about alcohol use, portraying it good as well as bad.
+Beer, spirits, and wine, they’re everywhere.
+North Americans are consistently inundated with alcohol use, portraying it as good as well as bad.

 A Neolithic grog concocted from wild grapes, hawthorn, rice, and honey found in China’s Yellow River Valley attested that humans have been fermenting beverages around 9,000 years ago, cited Dr. Patrick McGovern, Penn Museum Scientific Director in his research on Prehistoric China.

-Alcohol is produced by yeast fermentation of certain carbohydrates derived from foods including fruit, grain and seed.
-Under the Food and Drugs Act in Canada and the US, alcoholic beverages are considered foods.
+Alcohol is produced by yeast fermentation of certain carbohydrates derived from foods including fruit, grain, and seed.
+Alcoholic beverages are considered foods under the Food and Drugs Act in Canada and the U.S.

-Recipes with alcohol enriches the flavour and aroma of dishes.
-Contrary to popular belief, alcohol does not necessarily evaporate in cooking, according to a research on alcohol retention in food preparation printed in the Journal of the American Dietetic Association.
-How much alcohol is left in food is dependent on the method and length of cooking.
+Recipes with alcohol enrich the flavour and aroma of dishes.
+Contrary to popular belief, alcohol does not necessarily evaporate in cooking, according to research on alcohol retention in food preparation printed in the Journal of the American Dietetic Association.
+Alcohol amount remaining in food is dependent on the method and length of cooking.